 These days we often need to disguise these edges with fat grafts (Lipofilling).
 This is such a useful technique for final adjustments.

-What risks are associated with breast augmentation surgery?
+3) What risks are associated with surgery?

-Breast Augmentation is a popular procedure and can be extremely gratifying; however, as with all surgical procedure, there can be risks.
+A popular procedure and can be extremely gratifying; however, as with all surgical procedure, there can be risks.